 Devoted to the Poor

 We want people who are disillusioned with the political process because we want a new political process.
 We want the people who don’t vote or can’t vote because the reality is that we can’t vote our way out of the situation that we’re in.
+That doesn’t mean we shouldn’t vote, it means we need organizations that are building leaders who are participating 365 days a year.
 We have to be devoted to the poor and dispossessed.
 Wherever the poor are, we are.
 We can’t expect people to come to us, we have to go to them.
 We have to respect them.
 We will not win by being more right than everyone else.
 We will not win by shouting down people who disagree with us.
 We will not win by rejecting people who disagree with us.
-We will win by welcoming them in.
+We will win by creating the conditions for all of us to be transformed into better versions of ourselves.

 What does the 1% want?
 If you want to know what the 1% wants, look at what the 1% funds.
 The rise of the “nonprofit industrial complex” has paralleled the rise of a new market ideology we call Neoliberalism.
 It has risen as the state has retrenched and gutted welfare and public housing.
 The non-profit industrial complex has arisen as productivity has completely been de-coupled from the value that is being created by workers in society.
 Is this an accident?